celo-org/docs/blog/02-03-2023-optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide/optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide.md

 title: Optimizing Gas Consumption in Celo Smart Contracts A Step-by-Step Guide
 description: In this comprehensive tutorial, you will learn how to optimize your smart contracts on the Celo blockchain to consume less gas.

 authors:
   - name: Jovan Mwesigwa
     title: Software Engineer
     url: https://github.com/JovanMwesigwa
-tags: [celo, 'celosage', 'intermediate', 'react', 'solidity', 'hardhat']
+tags: [celo, "celosage", "intermediate", "react", "solidity", "hardhat"]
 hide_table_of_contents: true
 slug: /tutorials/optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide
 ---